YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 YottaDB recommends separate backup schemes for database files and journal files. :ref:`MUPIP BACKUP <mupip-backup>` creates a backup copy of the database.
 You should back up journal files separately.

 MUPIP BACKUP uses the BKUPDBJNL and NEWJNLFILES to interact with journal files.
-As stated in the `General Database Management chapter <./dbmgmt.html>`_, BKUPDBJNL enables or turns off the journaling characteristics of the backup database and NEWJNLFILES sets the journaling characteristics of the database being backed up.
+As stated in the `Database Management Tool chapter <dbmgmt.html>`_, BKUPDBJNL enables or turns off the journaling characteristics of the backup database and NEWJNLFILES sets the journaling characteristics of the database being backed up.
 The following illustration describes how :code:`mupip backup -newjnlfiles=noprevlink` cuts the back link between the newly created journal file and the prior generation journal files.

 .. image:: noprevlink.svg